brainflow-dev/brainflow/docs/SupportedBoards.rst

 - :code:`BrainFlowPresets.DEFAULT_PRESET`, it contains EEG data, sampling rate is 256 Hz.
 For 4-channel Muse presets BrainFlow exposes :code:`TP9`, :code:`AF7`, :code:`AF8`, and :code:`TP10` as EEG channels.
 For 8-channel Muse presets the additional Muse EEG values are exposed as other channels.
 - :code:`BrainFlowPresets.AUXILIARY_PRESET`, it contains Accelerometer and Gyro data, sampling rate is 52 Hz.
 - :code:`BrainFlowPresets.ANCILLARY_PRESET`, it contains optics and battery data.
 Optics sampling rate is 64 Hz.
-MuseS Anthena uses optics data for PPG, and BrainFlow exposes this data as optical channels instead of PPG channels.
+MuseS Athena uses optics data for PPG, and BrainFlow exposes this data as optical channels instead of PPG channels.
 Depending on selected Muse preset, the stream contains 4, 8, or 16 optical channels.

 Muse 2